Data-Corruption/Halsey/npm-readme.md

         </tr>
         <tr>
           <td>domain</td>
-          <td>This is the ip or domain pointing to the ip of the computer hosting the bot</td>
+          <td>This is the ip or domain pointing to the ip of the computer hosting the bot eg, "www.example.com"</td>
         </tr>
         <tr>
           <td>botRoute</td>